shaneikennedy/jdd/content/blog/emacs-intro/index.md

 ## What is emacs?

 If I had to simplify this as much as possible, I would describe emacs as a lisp interpreter with some added functionality for editing text.
 What do I mean by emacs being a lisp interpreter?
-I can open a file, write some (emacs-falvoured) lisp, and immediately evaluate it: `(message "Hello world")` ->  `M-x eval-buffer` and a "Hello world" message is logged to the \*messages\* buffer (a temporary file that's created when emacs is started for logging purposes).
+I can open a file, write some (emacs-flavoured) lisp, and immediately evaluate it: `(message "Hello world")` ->  `M-x eval-buffer` and a "Hello world" message is logged to the \*messages\* buffer (a temporary file that's created when emacs is started for logging purposes).
 Emacs being a lisp interpreter is a very simple, yet powerful concept that enables extreme customizability and is why Emacs is one of the oldest editors in the programming world that has stood the test of time and is still used by many devoted fans today.

 ## What are my basic requirements for an editor?